 The fields of the AARQ and AARE APDU are specified below.
 Managing these fields is specified in 7.2.4.1.

-protocol-version: the DLMS/COSEM AL uses the default value version 1.
+protocol-version: the DLMS®/COSEM AL uses the default value version 1.
 For details see ISO/IEC 15954:1999;

 application-context-name: COSEM application context names are specified in 7.2.2.2;